Skip to main content

 ParameterDescription

 merchantQrIdMerchant defined parameter.
-Together with MerchantSerialNumber, it uniquely identifies the QR code
+Together with MerchantSerialNumber, it uniquely identifies the QR code.

 locationDescriptionA description of where the QR code will be used.
 It will be shown in the app when the user has scanned the QR code.
-Max length is 36 characters
+Max length is 36 characters.

 qrImageFormatThe image format of the QR code returned by the API.
 Can be either PNG or SVG.
 Default is SVG.